-The Londons have made four entries for marketable live-stock: two groups of purchased steers at different weights, plus raised steers and raised heifers.
-On the first line, 148 head of 610 pound steers valued at \$86 per cwt (\$0.86 per pound) local market price = \$77,641 total value (rounded).
+The Madisons have made three entries for marketable livestock: one group of purchased steers, plus raised steers and raised heifers.
+On the first line, 167 head of steers valued at \$759.24 per head local market price = \$126,793 total value (rounded).
 The remaining lines are completed in the same manner.
-The total market value for all marketable livestock, \$128,564, is entered on line 6 of the balance sheet.
+The total market value for all marketable livestock, \$134,348, is entered on line 5 of the balance sheet.

 The market value of raised crops and feed is based on market price as of the date of the schedule.
 Included in this category are raised crops which are stored for sale at a later date and those which will be fed on the farm.
-The Londons list 38 tons of prairie hay and 750 bushels of oats with a total market value of \$2,870 to be entered on line 7 of the balance sheet.
+The Madison's list 20 tons of prairie hay and 20 tons of alfalfa hay with a total market value of \$3,400 to be entered on line 6 of the balance sheet.

 Purchased Feed should be reported at cost.
 This value will usually not be very different from current market value unless a large amount of feed has been purchased and held for an extended period of time.
 An exception would be if feed is purchased for resale.
-The total value of purchased feed on the London farm was \$162 on February 1, and is entered on line 8 of the balance sheet.
+The Madison's have no purchased feed on the balance sheet date.

 Supplies are generally difficult to inventory due to the number and variety of items.
 Fuel, oil, lubricants, veterinary medicines, baling twine, fencing materials, nails, and welding rods are but a few examples.
 Some effort should be given to list those items of significant value.
 Others may be included as miscellaneous and given a single estimated value.
 Supplies should be entered at cost which will usually be similar to current market value.
-The total, \$508, is entered on line 9 of the London's balance sheet.
+The total, \$2,000, is entered on line 8 of the Madison's balance sheet.

 Other Entries may include farm savings and non-farm current assets.
-Savings are generally regarded as a non-farm account and recorded on line 12 of the balance sheet.
-If the funds are intended for farm use only, savings are entered on line 10 of the Balance Sheet, "Other Current Assets".
+Savings are generally regarded as a non-farm account and recorded on line 11 of the balance sheet.
+If the funds are intended for farm use only, savings are entered on line 9 of the Balance Sheet, "Other Current Assets."